See

 passage pre-conversion (passage 12) 184A1 was transduced with hTERT, resulting

 in immediate uniform immortalization without undergoing conversion.
-They remain
+These cells are not routinely distributed.

 184A1-hTERT(22p) (Stampfer et al. 2001)